“Can dogs eat salmon?”

 Eventually, these larvae penetrate the skin of river salmon.

-So, if this salmon is then fed raw to your dog, their immune system will just not be able to respond efficiently enough.
+So, if this salmon is then fed raw to your dog, its immune system will just not be able to respond efficiently enough.
 The disease will spread and without proper, timely treatment, the consequences can be disastrous.

 This worries me a lot.